Portrait of Marin Vlastelica

 Marin Vlastelica

-Hi, I am Marin, a PhD student at the Max Planck Institute for Intelligent Systems in Tuebingen, Germany as part of the International Max Planck Research School for Intelligent Systems.
-My thesis advisory committee consists of Georg Martius, Peter Dayan, Michael Muehlebach and Aamir Ahmad, with my primary supervisor being Georg Martius.
+Academically, I was a postdoctoral researcher at the ETH AI Center, under the supervision of Andreas Krause, Marco Hutter and Bernhard Schoelkopf.
+I completed my PhD degree summa cum laude, examined by Georg Martius, Peter Dayan, Mathias Niepert and Matthias Hein, at the Max Planck Institute for Intelligent Systems in Tuebingen, Germany as part of the International Max Planck Research School for Intelligent Systems.
+My thesis advisory committee consisted of Georg Martius, Peter Dayan, and Michael Muehlebach, with my primary supervisor being Georg Martius.
+In addition, I hold a master's degree in computer science with a machine learning focus from the Karlsruhe Institute of Technology, Germany, and a bachelor's degree in computer science from the University of Zagreb, Croatia.

 Research